ucsd-cse12-w19/ucsd-cse12-w19.github.io/index.md

 ### <a id="b:lec" href="#b:lec">Lecture</a>

-Expect class to be interactive; you'll work through problems in groups, compare multiple approaches to solutions, and answer multiple-choice questions using iClickers (see <a href="#p:engage">Engagement</a> below).
-Due to space constraints, you must attend the lecture in which you're enrolled.
+Expect class to be interactive; you'll work through problems in groups, compare multiple approaches to solutions, and answer multiple-choice questions using iClickers (see <a href="#b:engage">Engagement</a> below).
+You must attend the lecture in which you're enrolled.

 <table class="table table-striped">
 <thead>